Skip to main content

 What happens when you call

 I give you an honest, grounded assessment of where AI can actually help your business right now.
 I am not here to sell you an AI tool.
 I look at your current processes, your data quality, your technology stack, and your team's capability — and I tell you what needs to be in place before AI can deliver value, where the real AI opportunities are in your specific operation, and what is noise that you can safely ignore.
 No hype.
 No vendor agenda.
 Just a clear answer.
+Think of it as an AI readiness check built specifically for businesses in the print, embroidery, and decoration sector — not a generic AI strategy that could apply to any industry.

 Let's talk about what's happening